-- global and regional levels of supply and demand; - sales by government holders and other third parties; - metal stock levels maintained by producers and others; - increased production due to new mine developments and improved mining and production methods; - speculative activities; - inventory carrying costs; - availability, demand and costs of metal substitutes; - international economic and political conditions; - interest rates, inflation and currency values; and - reduced demand resulting from obsolescence of technologies and processes utilizing silver.
+- global and regional levels of supply and demand; - sales by government holders and other third parties; - metal stock levels maintained by producers and others; - increased production due to new mine developments and improved mining and production methods; - speculative activities; - inventory carrying costs; - availability, demand and costs of metal substitutes; - international economic and political conditions; - interest rates, inflation and currency values; - increased demand for silver or other metals for new technologies; and - reduced demand resulting from obsolescence of technologies and processes utilizing silver and other metals.

-A decrease in the market price of silver, gold and other metals could affect the commercial viability of our mines and our production assumptions.
-Lower prices could also adversely affect our ability to finance future exploration and development of our mineral properties and mines, including the development of capital intensive projects such as Navidad, all of which would have a material adverse effect on our financial condition, results of operations and future prospects.
-There can be no assurance that the market prices will remain at current levels or that such prices will improve.
 Declining market prices for these metals could materially adversely affect our operations and profitability.
+A decrease in the market price of silver, gold and other metals could affect the commercial viability of our mines and production at some of our mining properties.
+Lower prices could also adversely affect future exploration and our ability to develop mineral properties and mines, including the development of capital intensive projects such as Navidad, all of which would have a material adverse impact on our financial condition, results of operations and future prospects.
+There can be no assurance that the market prices will remain at sustainable levels.

-If market prices of gold and silver remain below levels used in Pan American's impairment testing and reserve prices, for an extended period of time, Pan American may need to reassess its long-term price assumptions, and a significant decrease in the long-term price assumptions would be an indicator of potential impairment, requiring Pan American to perform an impairment assessment on related assets.
-Pan American further discusses key assumptions used in measuring the recoverable amounts of its mining assets and sensitivity of the recoverable amounts to metal prices as well as operating costs in Note 11 of Pan American's Audited Consolidated Financial Statements for the year ended December 31, 2015.
-Due to the sensitivity of the recoverable amounts to long term metal prices as well as unforeseen factors including changes to mine plans and cost escalations, any significant change in the key assumptions and inputs could result in impairment charges in future periods.
+If market prices of gold and silver remain below levels used in Pan American's impairment testing and reserve prices for an extended period of time, Pan American may need to reassess its long-term price assumptions, and a significant decrease in the long-term price assumptions would be an indicator of potential impairment, requiring Pan American to perform an impairment assessment on related assets.
+Pan American further discusses key assumptions used in measuring the recoverable amounts of its mining assets in Note 11 of Pan American's Audited Consolidated Financial Statements for the year ended December 31, 2017.
+Due to the sensitivity of the recoverable amounts to long term metal prices, as well as to other factors including changes to mine plans and cost escalations, any significant change in these key assumptions and inputs could result in impairment charges in future periods.